 This is also another reason to feature a Save for Later or Add to Wishlist button on your site; users may not feel comfortable completing the actual purchase on their phone, but can save their results to review later on a more secure device, like their computer.

 Checkout may not seem like the time to make a sale, but if handled well, it can in fact provide opportunities to upsell or cross-sell products.
 Upselling is the practice of encouraging customers to purchase a higher-end product or bundle of products, while cross-selling invites customers to buy related or complementary items.
 The strategy for recommending related products will vary by industry, but you will find there is almost always a way to leverage the purchase.

 Another potential place to position an upsell offer is the thank you page, which is recommendable to include both as a business practice and courtesy to your customers.
 Here, you can put your more personalized copy to good use to make buyers feel truly attended to.

 At the end of the day, the primary way of discovering which tactics make your checkout page most effective at converting is to apply A/B testing to evaluate all of those elements you may feel unsure or curious about.
 Don’t be afraid to take risks and determine what truly fits your company’s needs best!

 Conversion rates are important for marketers to track and report in order to optimize their strategy.
-If you're curious about the metrics that matter the most to your boss, download Your Essential Marketing Metric: All You Need to Know to Prove ROI infographic.
+If you're curious about mastering you eCommerce marketing, will hold your hand the whole way.our ECommerce Lead Nurturing Guide will hold your hand the whole way.

 This blog is part of Your Definitive Guide to Conversion Rate Optimization blog series.